 The Four Levels of Cognition in Plato (From a paper written by Ken Finton in January 1967)

 There has been much controversy in the interpretation of Plato’s allegory of the cave and the four systems or levels of cognition symbolized within this parable.
-This passage and the thoughts relating to it has done more than any other of Plato’s writings to establish him as working within a mystical understanding of the world process and has given rise to the transcendentalists and neo-platonists.
+This passage and the thoughts relating to it have done more than any other of Plato’s writings to establish him as working within a mystical understanding of the world process and have given rise to the transcendentalists and neo-platonists.

 However, such controversy is only controversial to the non-mystical minds that find that they themselves are caught in one or more of the under levels of cognition to which Plato refers and have to bring the highest level down to their own level of understanding in order to comprehend the whole, thus lowering the entire scale of Plato’s thought.

 The mystic will implicitly understand Plato’s implications and will interpret them according to the prevailing understanding of his own time.

 Plato first established that the Sun can be understood and symbolized as the Good.
 One will notice that there is no corresponding state of mind for this understanding.
 “You will agree,” Plato said, “that the Sun not only makes the things we see visible but also brings them into existence and gives them growth and nourishment; yet, he is not the same thing as existence.”
 (Chapter 23, p.
 220, The Republic)

 What reaches us from the sun is but light itself in its varying and different forms?
 Elementary science shows us that the sun is responsible for all of the life energy processes on earth, directly and indirectly, from photosynthesis in plants to the completion of the life cycle in the animal kingdom.
 How then are we to understand that the Sun is, as Plato said, light, yet is not the same thing as existence?